 I recently attended an IBM event about its new social business products and services.
 I was skeptical at first: I have seen another vendor’s “social enterprise” come and go, and although companies need to address customer use of social media, I don’t think “social” is the path businesses should take; it is more to do with collaboration.
 However, I quickly learned that IBM sees things rather differently.
 Its starting point is the need for companies to make their workforces smarter – something I agree with.
 Employees are the heart of a company; for example, according to my research into customer service and the agent desktop, not only do happy, empowered employees twice as often deliver superior customer experiences, but they also meet customer-related targets more often, and deliver or retain more satisfied and more loyal customers who spend more.

-Topics: Big Data, Customer Analytics, Customer Experience Management, Customer Feedback Management, Operational Performance Management (OPM), Speech Analytics, Self-service, Analytics, Business Collaboration, Cloud Computing, Customer Service, Business Performance Management (BPM), Call Center, Contact Center, Contact Center Analytics, CRM, Customer Performance Management (CPM), Financial Performance Management (FPM), Text Analytics, Workforce Performance Management (WPM), Agent desktop, unified communication, virtual agent, voice of the customer (VoC), workforce optimization
+Topics: Analytics, Big Data, Business Collaboration, Business Performance Management (BPM), Call Center, Cloud Computing, Contact Center, Contact Center Analytics, CRM, Customer Analytics, Customer Feedback Management, Customer Performance Management (CPM), Customer Service, Financial Performance Management (FPM), Operational Performance Management (OPM), Self-service, Speech Analytics, Text Analytics, Workforce Performance Management (WPM), Customer Experience

 Two years ago I wrote about communications in the cloud taking over the annual U.K. contact center event Call Centre Expo.
 Now that dominance is almost complete.
 At one point at this year’s event I was standing at the center of the show floor and without taking a step I spotted 11 vendors all offering some form of communications in the cloud.
 This term includes all the systems that manage the various communication channels companies now support for managing customer interactions: telephone, email, fax, postal mail, corporate websites, chat, mobile text messaging, video and social media.
 Not long ago these channels would have been bundled into the contact center infrastructure and typically managed by disparate, on-premises, often proprietary systems.
 Now, as these systems reach the ends of their lives, companies are looking for more cost-effective and integrated ways to support multiple communication channels and increasingly are moving to cloud-based systems, which my last benchmark research on the contact center in the cloud identified as the third-most common response to the challenges of interaction-handling.

-Topics: Big Data, Social Media, Customer Analytics, Customer Experience Management, Customer Feedback Management, Speech Analytics, Analytics, Business Analytics, Business Collaboration, Business Mobility, Cloud Computing, Customer Service, Call Center, Contact Center, Contact Center Analytics, CRM, Customer Performance Management (CPM), Text Analytics, Agent desktop, unified communication, voice of the customer (VoC), workforce optimization
+Topics: Analytics, Big Data, Business Analytics, Business Collaboration, Business Mobility, Call Center, Cloud Computing, Contact Center, Contact Center Analytics, CRM, Customer Analytics, Customer Feedback Management, Customer Performance Management (CPM), Customer Service, Social Media, Speech Analytics, Text Analytics, Customer Experience

 Verint has been a major player in the workforce optimization and voice of the customer (VoC) feedback markets for several years.
 As I noted in a previous analysis, its major challenges stem from the fact that its product portfolio has come about largely through a series of acquisitions, which has led to integration and user interface issues.
 Verint has been steadily addressing these by taking an information-driven approach and adding extensive analytics capabilities to the overall portfolio.
 Recently it has begun developing what it calls “business impact solutions,” the first of which I have written about.
 These offerings combine a number of individual products into predefined, prepackaged bundles that address some of the common business issues companies face, including personalized guidance of agents on the next best action, call avoidance and cost to serve.
 During recent briefings I learned that Verint is continuing down this path with two new releases.